Get a Google support package

 - Join the google-cloud-sql-discuss Google group to discuss Cloud SQL for MySQL issues.

-- Visit the GCP Slack community to discuss Cloud SQL for MySQL and other GCP products.
+- Visit the Google Cloud Slack community to discuss Cloud SQL for MySQL and other Google Cloud products.
 If you haven't already joined, use this form to sign up.

 When posting your question, provide: